pace-neutrons/Horace/documentation/add/09_test_data_storage.md

 * Can be linked into CMake with possibility of only pulling test data if deemed necessary.

 ### Cons
+* Files may have to be manually copied to the correct locations (possible through CMake)
 * Requires management/support of external server.
 * Trickier to manage version control which may result in inconsistencies between current code state and test data.